 Promenade Walk from Funchal to Camara de Lobos

 Starting from the Lido area of Funchal it is possible to walk (mostly) along the promenade to Camara de Lobos, which is a quaint fishing village set in a beautiful cove.
 The walk can take between 1-1.5 hours, and is fairly flat throughout.
 Being a fishing village, Camara de Lobos is full of character and delicious and inexpensive fish restaurants.
-Buses back to Funchal are fairly regular from the main road.
+This was a beautiful way to spend an afternoon.

-Funchal, Madeira: A City Break with a Difference The Travel Psychologist
+Funchal, Madeira: A city break with a difference The Travel Psychologist

 Camara de Lobos